opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## Collaborators

-A project collaborator is QFieldCloud user invited to contribute to a project.
+A project collaborator is a QFieldCloud user invited to contribute to a project.
 A single project may have multiple collaborators.
 Collaborators with roles **owner** or **admin** can add more users as collaborators.
 Projects owned by an organization allow adding **teams** as collaborators.
 Read more about [collaborator roles](permissions.md).